openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 @endsphinxdirective

 ## Configuring Individual Devices and Creating the Auto-Device plugin on Top
 Although the methods described above are currently the preferred way to execute inference with AUTO, the following steps can be also used as an alternative.
-It is currently available as a legacy feature and used if the device candidate list includes Myriad devices, uncapable of utilizing the Performance Hints option.
+It is currently available as a legacy feature and used when the device candidate list includes Myriad devices, uncapable of utilizing the Performance Hints option.

 @sphinxdirective